In this article you will learn how to create and manage a database on a web hosting package at TransIP.

 Choose a name for your database and allocate space to it.
 We recommend using at least 100 MB.
 Click on 'Create database'.

 As soon as you have created your database, we will send you an email with the subject 'Your database for your domain has been created'.
-In this email you will find the login credentials for the database.
+This email contains the login credentials for your database.

 The password of your database

 In case you've lost the password of your database, we recommend opening the configuration file of your website as the database password is stored there in most cases.
-The configuration file of your website is usually the config.php file or the wp-config.php file (for WordPress) in the www folder of your website.
+The configuration file of your website is usually a config.php or wp-config.php file (for WordPress) and is stored in the www folder of your website.
 This file contains the login details that your website is currently using to connect to the database.

 You can use 'SFTP filemanagement' to navigate to the 'www' folder, in which you will find the (wp-)config.php file.

-Open this file and navigate to the following line:
+Open the configuration file file and navigate to the following line:

 /** MySQL database password */ define('DB_PASSWORD', 'passwordexample');